 Phase 1 of the Quiet Zone Study was conducted in 2011 with the support of the Downtown Development Authority.
 The study identified the necessary improvements to meet federal railroad quiet zone regulations in the Downtown area.
 Phase 2 of the Quiet Zone Study was completed in 2013 and includes the Burlington Northern Santa Fe (BNSF) crossings from south of Laurel Street to Trilby Road.

 In early 2015 the City submitted a waiver request to the FRA for the BNSF crossings of Mason Street between Cherry Street and the CSU campus.
 This would allow the City to pursue a quiet zone with a special set of improvements unique to Fort Collins.
-A decision from the FRA is expected by the end of 2015.
+The FRA denied the City of Fort Collins' petition for a waiver of a portion of the Train Horn Rule.
+At the same time, in an unprecedented move, the FRA Administrator will establish a Fort Collins Working Group with the Federal Highway and Federal Transit Administration staff.
+The historic move will help develop solutions and recommendations for the City moving forward.

 1. What is a quiet zone?